-P. Special Procedures for the Consideration of Suspension and Expulsion or Involuntary Removal of Students with Disabilities
+Q. Special Procedures for the Consideration of Suspension and Expulsion or Involuntary Removal of Students with Disabilities

-- 1. Notification of SELPA
+1. Notification of SELPA

-- SOCS will immediately notify the SELPA and coordinate the procedures in this policy with the SELPA of the discipline of any student with a disability or student who SOCS or SELPA would be deemed to have knowledge that the student had a disability.
+SOCSS will immediately notify the SELPA and coordinate the procedures in this policy with the SELPA of the discipline of any student with a disability or student who SOCSS or SELPA would be deemed to have knowledge that the student had a disability.

-- 2. Services During Suspension
+2. Services During Suspension

-Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting (which could constitute a change of placement and the student's IEP would reflect this change), and to progress toward meeting the goals set out in the student's IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
+Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting (which could constitute a change of placement and the student's IEP would reflect this change), and to progress toward meeting the goals set out in the child's IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
 These services may be provided in an interim alternative educational setting.

-- 3. Procedural Safeguards/Manifestation Determination - Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a student with a disability because of a violation of a code of student conduct, SOCS, the parent/guardian, and relevant members of the IEP/504 Team shall review all relevant information in the student's file, including the student's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents/guardians to determine: - a.
-If the conduct in question was caused by, or had a direct and substantial relationship to, the student's disability; or - b.
-If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan. - If SOCS, the parent/guardian, and relevant members of the IEP/504 Team determine that either of the above is applicable for the student, the conduct shall be determined to be a manifestation of the student's disability. - If SOCS, the parent, and relevant members of the IEP/504 Team make the determination that the conduct was a manifestation of the student's disability, the IEP/504 Team shall: - a.
-Conduct a functional behavioral assessment and implement a behavioral intervention plan for such student, provided that SOCS had not conducted such assessment prior to such determination before the behavior that resulted in a change in placement; - b.
-If a behavioral intervention plan has been developed, review the behavioral intervention plan if the student already has such a behavioral intervention plan, and modify it, as necessary, to address the behavior; and - c.
-Return the student to the placement from which the student was removed, unless the parent/guardian and SOCS agree to a change of placement as part of the modification of the behavioral intervention plan. - If SOCS, the parent/guardian, and relevant members of the IEP/504 team determine that the behavior was not a manifestation of the student's disability and that the conduct in question was not a direct result of the failure to implement the IEP/504, then SOCS may apply the relevant disciplinary procedures to children with disabilities in the same manner and for the same duration as the procedures would be applied to students without disabilities.
+3. Procedural Safeguards/Manifestation Determination

+Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of student conduct, SOCSS, the parent, and relevant members of the IEP/504 Team shall review all relevant information in the student's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine:

+- a.
+If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
+If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan.

+If SOCSS, the parent, and relevant members of the IEP/504 Team determine that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability.

+If SOCSS, the parent, and relevant members of the IEP/504 Team make the determination that the conduct was a manifestation of the child's disability, the IEP/504 Team shall:

+- a.
+Conduct a functional behavioral assessment and implement a behavioral intervention plan for such child, provided that SOCSS had not conducted such assessment prior to such determination before the behavior that resulted in a change in placement; - b.
+If a behavioral intervention plan has been developed, review the behavioral intervention plan if the child already has such a behavioral intervention plan, and modify it, as necessary, to address the behavior; and - c.
+Return the child to the placement from which the child was removed, unless the parent and SOCSS agree to a change of placement as part of the modification of the behavioral intervention plan.

+If SOCSS, the parent, and relevant members of the IEP/504 team determine that the behavior was not a manifestation of the student's disability and that the conduct in question was not a direct result of the failure to implement the IEP/504, then SOCSS may apply the relevant disciplinary procedures to children with disabilities in the same manner and for the same duration as the procedures would be applied to students without disabilities.